adamhsparks/adamhsparks/content/project/northern_rice/index.md

   focal_point = "Smart"
 +++

+## Dates active: April, 2018 - March 30, 2020

+### Total USQ Funding: $2,074,773

-This project is evaluating the potential environmental impact of rice production in North Queensland along with fertiliser practices that optimise yield while minimising environmental losses through advancements in:
+I lead this project for USQ.
+This project brings together [SunRice](https://www.sunrice.com.au), [Rice Research Australia Limited (RRAPL)](https://www.facebook.com/RiceResearchAustralia/), the [University of Queensland](http://researchers.uq.edu.au/researcher/2606) and [New South Wales DPI](https://www.dpi.nsw.gov.au) along with USQ.
+USQ's responsibility for this project is evaluating the potential environmental impact of rice production in North Queensland along with fertiliser practices that optimise yield while minimising environmental losses through advancements in:

   - Addressing key barriers to successful large scale rice production in Northern Australia in terms of pests, diseases and farming system management;

   - Identifying improved farming systems and rice varieties to lift northern rice yields;

   - Improving the skills of rice growers and research, development & extension staff in northern Australia through the development of agronomy packages and decision support tools.

+In particular, USQ through this project will address program priorities in the areas of pests and diseases and agronomy and farming systems.
+These specific priorities are as follows.

+#### Pests and diseases

+Dr. Nirodha Weeraratne conducts the pathology research at USQ for this project:

+  - Understanding the nature of rice pests and diseases in northern Australia, with a focus on identifying disease races of bacterial blight and rice blast.

+  - Screening for disease resistance at pre-breeding stage and rating varietal trial sites for resistance.

+  - Identifying management solutions at a paddock level, including ensuring access to treatment options through required data gathering for chemical registration.

+  - Building capacity in rice plant pathology in Australia.

+#### Agronomy and farming systems

+Dr Keith Pembleton at USQ conducts the agronomic research for this project:

+  - Mapping of the paddock scale losses of nutrients and pesticides from rice crops across potential rice growing areas in northern Australia.

+  - Development of nutrient management plans that optimise rice yields across locations, varieties and plant populations while minimising environmental impacts.

+  - Understanding the impact of irrigation practices on rice yield.

+  - Understanding the farming system fit (including economics and profitability) for rice in northern Australia and the interactions between rice crop and the other systems components.